terminalcloud/apps/docs/laverna.md

 ### Additional Information
 #### Laverna Terminal.com container automatic installation:
-`wget https://raw.githubusercontent.com/terminalcloud/apps/master/laverna_installer.sh && bash laverna_installer.sh`
+You can replicate this container from a [base snapshot](https://www.terminal.com/tiny/FzpHiTXG1K) by executing: `wget https://raw.githubusercontent.com/terminalcloud/apps/master/laverna_installer.sh && bash laverna_installer.sh`

 ---
 #### Thanks for using this snapshot at Terminal.com